Types of Aid — Adult Undergraduate Program

 - Unsubsidized Loans—You are not required to demonstrate financial need to receive an unsubsidized loan.
 Like subsidized loans, NWU will determine the amount you can borrow.
 Interest accrues on an unsubsidized loan from the time it’s first disbursed.
 You may pay the interest while you are in school and during grace periods and deferment or forbearance periods, or you can allow it to accrue and be capitalized and added to the principal of your loan.
 See current interest rate for information on current rates.
 The Department of Education charges a small fee to originate the loan.

 More details about the amount you may qualify to borrow can be found on the Direct Loans website.
 The amounts differ for dependent and independent undergraduates.
-For additional information, please review the University College Financial Aid Brochure (PDF).
+For additional information, please review the Adult and Graduate Financial Aid Program (PDF).